Pre- and Post-Award Research Administration at Memorial University of Newfoundland

 - General inquiries

-- Complete an application component check to ensure all required pieces are included
+Complete an application component check to ensure all required components conform to the funding agency program requirements

-- Institutional signature for applications, and research funding related contracts and agreements for all funding agencies except CFI and CRC (see CREAIT, CRC and CFI Services for more information)
+- Institutional approval including signature (where applicable) for applications, and research funding related contracts and agreements for all funding agencies except CFI and CRC (see CREAIT, CRC and CFI Services for more information)

-- Facilitation of the establishment of research accounts through Financial and Administrative Services; fund transfers; tracking clearances/ethics reviews where applicable (Animal Care, Ethics, etc.).
+- Initiating the establishment of research accounts by Financial and Administrative Services; fund transfers; obtaining confirmation of certifications (Animal Care, Ethics, etc.)

 - Communicating funding opportunities/deadlines; agency guidelines.